Better Understand Weather Risk to Avoid Unexpected Claims & Maintain Value of Assets

 Assess a rich database of global weather and climate - across all time scales.
 Giving uses the opportunity to request data covering all weather and climate time periods 1978 - 2100 using a single API query!

-Utilize Meteomatics global ensemble forecasts and tropical storms tracks, to get insights into likely tracks and storm intensity for risk awareness and operational decision making.
+Utilize Meteomatics global ensemble forecasts and tropical storm tracks, to get insights into likely tracks and storm intensity for risk awareness and operational decision making.

 Determine the return period for a severe weather event and recognize the likelihood of a similar event occurring within a defined period of time.